Courtney Thorne-Smith: Television

-She appeared on a few mid-1980s television series such as Growing Pains and the short-lived Fast Times, as well as made-for-television movies including The Thanksgiving Promise and Infidelity before landing a regular role in the short-lived sitcom Day by Day with Douglas Sheehan, Linda Kelsey and Julia Louis-Dreyfus.
+She appeared on a few mid-1980s television series such as Growing Pains and the short-lived Fast Times, as well as made-for-television movies including The Thanksgiving Promise and Infidelity before landing a regular role in the 1988–1989 sitcom Day by Day with Douglas Sheehan, Linda Kelsey and Julia Louis-Dreyfus.
 In 1990, she was featured in six episodes of L.A.
 Law as Laker Girl Kimberly Dugan.

 Her first notable starring television role was as Alison Parker on Melrose Place from 1992 to 1997.
 During this time, in 1995, she starred in a made-for-television movie Beauty's Revenge which was also marketed in CD and DVD form as "Midwest Obsession".
 Following this, she went on to play Georgia Thomas on Ally McBeal from 1997 to 2000.
 Thorne-Smith originally auditioned for the title role in the show, which ultimately went to Calista Flockhart.
 Her character was written out of Ally McBeal at the beginning of season four in 2000, though she returned for occasional guest appearances afterwards.
 She later said that she left the show in part because of the pressure to stay thin.
 "I started undereating, overexercising, pushing myself too hard and brutalizing my immune system," she told US Weekly.
 "The amount of time I spent thinking about food and being upset about my body was insane."

 From 2001 to 2009, she starred as Cheryl on According to Jim.
 In 2007, her real-life pregnancy was hidden on the show at first, but was then written into the plot.
-On February 18, 2010, she signed on to play Alan Harper (Jon Cryer)'s girlfriend, Lyndsey McElroy, in season seven of Two and a Half Men.
+On February 18, 2010, she signed on to play Alan Harper's (Jon Cryer) girlfriend, Lyndsey McElroy, in season seven of Two and a Half Men.
 She appeared in 52 episodes from season seven through twelve.

-Starting in 2017, Thorne-Smith has starred in a series of television films, the Emma Fielding Mysteries based on the novels by Dana Cameron.
-Three entries have been telecast on the Hallmark Movies & Mysteries channel as of 2019.
+From 2017 to 2019, Thorne-Smith starred in a series of three television films, the Emma Fielding Mysteries on the Hallmark Movies & Mysteries channel, based on the novels by Dana Cameron.